wilsonz/IoT/README.md

 # IoT
-# All those are based on kevin's lecture of The Internet of Things(IoT)
+# Based on kevin's lecture of The Internet of Things(IoT)
 # Stevens Institute of Technology